I can’t count how many times I’ve heard reps say “cold calling is the worst!”

 One thing I realized there is a methodology to cold calling and once you understand that it can help you push through your calls, while you are learning to understand how to be effective.

-So I sat down and spoke with a bunch of cold calling experts Cara Fellemen (Director of Sales Resy), Sarah Drake (Senior SDR Directive), Ryan Wilusz (Sales Manager LeadIQ) and Aaron Browning (VP Sales FrontSpin).
+So, I sat down and spoke with a bunch of cold calling experts Cara Fellemen (Director of Sales at Resy), Sarah Drake (Senior SDR at Directive), Ryan Wilusz (Sales Manager at LeadIQ) and Aaron Browning (VP Sales at FrontSpin).
 All who have been doing it for years and to this day still prospect themselves.

 14 cold calling tips and techniques from the gurus:

 See the biggest ket for cold calling is doing your mental preparation.
 Understand the opportunity that lies ahead.